-After six years working in communications for the charity Medecins Sans Frontieres, Iranian-born Leyla Pope returned to the UK and completed an MA in Scriptwriting at the University of Wales.
+After six years living in Geneva and working for the charity Medecins Sans Frontieres, Iranian-born Leyla Pope returned to the UK and completed an MA in Scriptwriting at the University of Wales.

 Her graduation short “Bubbles” won the Ffresh Film Festival award for Best Post-Graduate Fiction Film.
 Following this she was selected to direct an It’s My Shout short film, “Love Struck” based on a poem from the Mabinogion.
 The film was screened at festivals worldwide and she was named “One to Watch” by Moviescope Magazine.

 After taking maternity leave for the birth of her second child, Leyla co-directed a short film shot entirely in a lift starring Anita Dobson.
 Leyla’s first feature script “One Last Holiday” was selected for SKY Drama’s Table Read scheme for BAME scripts with additional funding from BFI.Network.
 In 2020 Her short film “Out of Breath” about two Iranian siblings growing up in Newport was awarded a Ffilm Cymru Beacons development grant.

 When was the first time you realised you wanted to make films?

 I was 18 years old and it was the day before my birthday.
 I had just resigned from a job I really didn’t enjoy.
 I went and watched 3 Colours Red by Krystof Kiewlowski alone in the cinema.
 Although the film is set in Geneva, something in it really made me miss my grandfather in Iran who I had not seen in a while.
 I also felt that the film had accessed my inner thoughts and I felt so much lighter after watching it.
 I was comforted by knowing that others struggle with the same issues as I do.
 I think the ability of cinema to access deep buried emotions, to make you feel safe enough to go to places we usually run from, is really what motivates me to make films.

 What was the last project you worked on / made?